PhuVinh-Creator/Business-Unit-Economics-Overview/README.md

 <img width="729" height="382" alt="image" src="https://github.com/user-attachments/assets/c5d7173d-8de8-49a0-ab8e-c9fc9cf45577" />

 ## 4) Conclusion and recommendations
-**Customer Metrics Summary 📝:**

-CAC (Customer Acquisition Cost): ($1,213.97)
-ARPU (Avg.
-Revenue Per User): ($284.36)
-Gross Margin: (75.6%)
-LTV (Customer Lifetime Value): ($2,115.65)
-LTV/CAC Ratio: (1.74)
-🧠 Quick Insight:
+**Quick Insights 🧠**

-✅ LTV/CAC = 1.74 > 1 → Good!
+- LTV/CAC = 1.74 > 1 → Good!
 You're earning more per customer than you spend to acquire them.

-⚠️ However, the optimal LTV/CAC is between 3 and 5 — this means:
+- However, the optimal LTV/CAC is between 3 and 5 — this means:

 You may need to either reduce CAC or increase ARPU/LTV to maximize profitability.

-📌 Suggestions:
+**Suggestions 📌:**

-🔻 Reduce CAC: Optimize marketing spend, improve targeting.
+- Reduce CAC: Optimize marketing spend, improve targeting.
+Therefore, the LTV would be greater and reach to the range of 3 to 5

-📈 Boost ARPU: Upsell/cross-sell, subscription tiers, or increase prices.

-♻️ Improve LTV: Increase customer retention, add loyalty programs.**
+- Boost ARPU: Upsell/cross-sell, creater subscription tiers incentives, or increase prices in certain products then schedule a discount in certain of time to attract customer psychologically.
+The ARPU will have a chance to surpass the (`$284.36`) and increase the customer's cart value.

+- Improve LTV: Consider designing more appealing loyalty program and include many benefit based on existent customer's buying behaviors and habits.
+This will improve the LTV value ($2,115.65)